wwiecek/baggr/cran-comments.md

 N checking for GNU extensions in Makefiles ...
 NOTE GNU make is a SystemRequirements.

-Some Rhub environments tend to give preperrors, but that does not seem related to the functioning of the package itself, just compilation time on Rhub.
-I am not sure.

 On Windows I added the following compilation flags as instructed by Stan devs -Wa,-mbig-obj this was done to avoid compilation errors ("file too big") for users of new Stan versions.
-However, it does seem to trigger a NOTE on Windows (in some versions of R at least) for non-standard flags.
+However, it does seem to sometime trigger a NOTE on Windows (in some versions of R) for non-standard flags.

-There were some CRAN errors on previous submission, but I was not able to replicate them, I think that was some compilation error unrelated to the package or a termination of compilation due to time-out, but I am not sure whether this is a "real" problem.